 Yet like swimming laps in the pool or working through a set of dead-lifts, there was an old school, grinding satisfaction to Professor Davison’s class.
 No fancy educational theories at work here, just study, memorize, understand, remember, apply, then repeat.

-The next semester we read Vergil’s Aeneid, taught by Z. Phillip Ambrose, a sort of Renaissance dude: classicist, he spoke excellent German, and ran a bookstore in town.
+The next semester I read Vergil’s Aeneid, taught by Z. Phillip Ambrose, a sort of Renaissance dude: classicist, he spoke excellent German, and ran a bookstore in town.
 He was one of those professors who was sincerely interested in his students, wanted them to succeed, and believed everybody, everybody, should study Latin.

 One day in class I was asked to translate the following from Book IV of the Aeneid.
 Aeneas has left Troy, and has a layover in Carthage with Dido, until the gods send him on to Italy.
 Dido is in love with Aeneas: